opnfv/sfc/docs/release/configguide/feature.configuration.rst

 Feature configuration on existing Fuel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If a Fuel server is already provisioned but the fuel plugins for Opendaylight, Openvswitch are not provided install them by:
+If a Fuel server is already provisioned but the fuel plugins for OpenDaylight, Openvswitch are not provided install them by:
 ::